 Goddess Mahakali, Bhavani, Durga together with lord Shiva are worshipped.
-On the seventh, eighth, ninth and tenth day of Dashain; he-goats, rams, he buffaloes, cocks are sacrificed for the goddesses at temples.
+On the seventh, eighth, ninth, and tenth day of Dashain; he-goats, rams, buffaloes, cocks are sacrificed for the goddesses at temples.

 Dashain reveals different myths in common.
 There was supposed to be a tussle between demons and goddesses on the first ninth day of Dashain.

 The Kalratri (night of horror ) falls on the ninth night of Dashain when there was a clash between demon and goddess.
 The giant, Mahishasur was killed by goddess Durga on the tenth day.